ScottBiggs2/Vec2Vec4Code/README.md

 - [ ] Scale to larger datasets (GitHub repositories)
 - [ ] Add semantic equivalence evaluation
 - [ ] Domain adaptation (academic → production code)

+## To-do:
+- [] More refined embeddings to tokens function in translation_2.py, current method is poor
+- [] Upgrade code cleanup model from DeepSeek-Coder 1.3B.
+Maybe return to typical non-coding LLM?
+- [] Demonstrate quality translation of non-trivial code that is outside the training dataset

 ## 📚 References